 - The analysis challenges the validity of generalising results from experiments and quantitative research to the wider population.
 The authors’ assert that “more” is definitely different.
 Of course humans are not inanimate objects, but the point is that as social creatures’ human society is more than the sum of the individual parts.
 At an aggregate level our social networks display complexities that go beyond the traditional marketing and research approach that treats individuals in isolation.

 - As herd theory suggests we are more likely to be influenced by the actions of others in our network.
 Thus to understand the spread of ideas and innovation we need to pay more attention to the characteristics of our social networks.
 We are likely to learn more by understanding the scale and structure of networks than studying with the views of individuals.
 This is about exploring how much social networks cluster, how big and how far they reach, and how they change over time.

 - Brands and marketing content are not important on their own.
 What matters most is what people (e.g. staff, customers and non-customers) do with them and how they interact with other people in their networks.
 The scale and structure of social networks will influence how your brand is adopted and evolves as a social entity.
 Organisations can’t control how people interact with their brands, but they can encourage interaction and adapt to how social networks interpret and change the context of the brand.

-- Organizations can be too focused on the actions of their direct competitors.
-However, emerging trends and innovations from outside an organization’s sector can often be a more valuable source of ideas as they are not subject to the same norms that evolve and constrain behaviour in their sector.
+- Organisations can be too focused on the actions of their direct competitors.
+However, emerging trends and innovations from outside an organisation’s sector can often be a more valuable source of ideas as they are not subject to the same norms that evolve and constrain behaviour in their sector.